allenai/aspire/README.md

 `src/learning/`: Classes for implementing models, training, batching data, and a main script to train and save the model.

 `src/evaluation/`: Scripts to evaluate model performances on various evaluation datasets.
+See `src/evaluation/evaluate.md` for help.

 `config/models_config`: JSON files with hyper-parameters for models in the paper consumed by code in `src/learning/`.
 Since we evaluate on datasets in the Biomedical (RELISH, TRECCOVID-RF), Computer Science (CSFCube), and mixed domains (SciDocs) we train separate models for these domains, the sub-directories named `s2orcbiomed`, `s2orccompsci`, and `s2orcscidocs` contain config files for the models trained for each domain.